The Origins of the Constitutional Judiciary

-The First Period of the Constitutional Court of the Czech Republic (1993 – 2003)
+The Constitutional Court of the Czech Republic

-Zdeněk Kessler was the Chief Justice of the Constitutional Court until his resignation due to health reasons in February, 2003, and Miloš Holeček was the Deputy Chief Justice (following Zdeněk Kessler’s resignation, the President of the Republic, Václav Klaus, appointed him Chief Justice for the remainder of his term of office).
+Zdeněk Kessler became the first President of the Constitutional Court of the Czech Republic a carried out his duties until February 2003, when, for health reasons, resigned from his position.
+Miloš Holeček served as the first Vice-President and following Zdeněk Kessler’s resignation assumed the role of President of the Court for the remainder of his tenure.
 The other Constitutional Court Justices appointed on 15 July 1993 were Iva Brožová, Vojtěch Cepl, Vladimír Čermák, Pavel Holländer, Vojen Güttler, Vladimír Jurka, Vladimír Klokočka, Vladimír Paul, Antonín Procházka and Vlastimil Ševčík.
-The Court’s bench was further filled in, in November, 1993, with the addition of Ivana Janů, who also became the second Deputy Chief Justice, and of Eva Zarembová, then completed, at the end of March, 1994, when the President of the Republic appointed the fifteenth and final Justice, Pavel Varvařovský.
+The Court’s bench was further supplemented in November 1993 with the appointment of Ivana Janů, who became the second Vice-President, and of Eva Zarembová.
+The fifteenth Justice, Pavel Varvařovský, was named at the end of March 1994.

-The Constitutional Court continued to sit in this composition until 8 December 1999, when Iva Brožová resigned her seat.
-Jiří Malenovský (who was the first Justice to be approved by the Senate of the Parliament) replaced her on 4 April 2000.
-In connection with her election to be a judge ad litem of the International Criminal Tribunal for the former Yugoslavia, on 9 February 2002 Ivana Janů resigned the office of Justice, thus also the office of Deputy Chief Justice, of the Constitutional Court, and on March 20 of that year Eliška Wagnerová was appointed to her seat.
+The Constitutional Court continued to sit in this composition until 8 December 1999, when Iva Brožová resigned from her position.
+Jiří Malenovský (whose nomination was the first one to be approved by the Senate of the Parliament) replaced her on 4 April 2000.
+In connection with her election to be a judge ad litem of the International Criminal Tribunal for the former Yugoslavia (ICTY), Ivana Janů resigned on 9 February 2002 from the position of Justice and Vice-President of the Constitutional Court.
+On 20 March of the same year Eliška Wagnerová was appointed to her seat of Justice and Vice-President.
 Vladimír Paul, who died on 3 April 2002, was replaced by František Duchoň (appointed on 6 July 2002), and the seat of Vlastimil Ševčík, who died on 15 December 2002, was filled by Jiří Mucha (who was appointed on 28 January 2003).
-After Zdeněk Kessler‘s resignation (due to health reasons on 12 February 2003) from the office of Chief Justice of the Constitutional Court, the Court’s bench was filled out by the appointment on 3 June 2003 of Miloslav Výborný.
+After Zdeněk Kessler‘s resignation (on 12 February 2003), Miloslav Výborný was named a Constitutional Court Justice on 3 June 2003.